 Deduplication#

-Remove duplicate and near-duplicate documents efficiently from your text datasets using NeMo Curator’s GPU-accelerated and semantic deduplication modules.
+Remove duplicate and near-duplicate documents from text datasets using NeMo Curator’s GPU-accelerated deduplication workflows.
+Removing duplicates prevents overrepresentation of repeated content in language model training.

 How It Works#